urllib3/urllib3/docs/user-guide.rst

     $ python -m pip install urllib3[secure]

-.. warning:: If you're using Python 2 you may need additional packages.
-See the :ref:`section below <ssl_py2>` for more details.

 Once you have certificates, you can create a :class:`~poolmanager.PoolManager` that verifies certificates when making requests: